Huddled on a small and unassuming street in the center of Birmingham is the oldest working cinema in United Kingdom.

 The Electric is small.
 Two cinema screens with a small lobby area housing a bar and the ticket counter.
 Upon arrival it seems a tad claustrophobic, probably because one has become so accustomed to the huge lobbies and multiple ticket counters at multiplexes.
 Slowly, but surely, as you discover the small nooks and corners this feeling of claustrophobia converts into one of coziness.

 The experience that is The Electric starts from the moment you buy the ticket, or should I say the ticket stub, which is truly a classic touch.
 The next bit of surprise for me was when the well stocked bar – yes, they serve alcohol – served me cola in an old-fashioned glass-bottle along with a glass full of ice and a slice of lime.
-There was no plastic in sight and that my friend is underrated sophistication.
+There was no plastic in sight and that my friends is underrated sophistication.

 The seats aren’t your super comfy sliding types with cup holders and it is a bit like sitting in the economy class of any airline, wherein, if you are in for a long flight – movie – tall folk like me do get a little shifty wanting to stretch.
-Having said that, the seats are comfortable even if a little more space would be appreciated.
+Having said that, the seats are comfortable enough even if a little more space would have be appreciated.

 If you are in the mood to spend a little extra, you can always opt for the “couches” which engulf you in the lap of comfortable luxury along with a SMS service that lets you order food/drink without moving an inch.